Comprehensive Home Insurance: What It Covers & How It Differs From Basic Policies

 Is Comprehensive Home Insurance Worth It?

-Run this simple gut-check: add up the replacement value of your most important personal belongings — electronics, furniture, clothing, jewelry, appliances.
-If that number exceeds $30,000–$50,000, the difference between named perils and open perils coverage could determine whether a major claim pays out in full or leaves you thousands short.
+Run this simple gut-check: add up the replacement value of your most important personal belongings, including electronics, furniture, clothing, jewelry, and appliances.
+If that number exceeds $30,000 to $50,000, the difference between named perils and open perils coverage could determine whether a major claim pays out in full or leaves you thousands short.

-Also consider your lifestyle: do you work from home?
+Also consider your lifestyle.
+Do you work from home?
 Own expensive equipment?
 Have collectibles or fine jewelry?
 These all tip the scales toward comprehensive coverage.
-When the premium difference is only $200–$400 per year, the enhanced protection is hard to argue against for most mid-to-upper-income homeowners.
+When the premium difference is often just $125 to $500 per year, the enhanced protection is hard to argue against for most mid-to-upper-income homeowners.
+Not sure about your limits?
+Our guide on how much home insurance coverage you need can help you decide.

 Smart Savings Made Simple!